 Let’s make cookies!

-Start with 3 cups of flour and whisk in 1 teaspoon baking powder, 1 teaspoon baking soda, and 1 teaspoon salt.
+Start with 3 cups of flour (I only use White Lily, which has a low protein content) and whisk in 1 teaspoon baking powder, 1 teaspoon baking soda, and 1 teaspoon salt.
 Set flour aside.

-Now you need 2 sticks of unsalted butter.
+Now you need 2 sticks of unsalted butter (Land O Lakes).
 I always double this recipe because I make the cookies so large, so the photos you’ll see here may not match up to what you see if you make a single batch.

 Cream the butter and then add 1 1/2 cups brown sugar and 1/4 cup granulated sugar and beat until well-blended.
 Add 2 eggs and 3 teaspoons vanilla extract and beat until creamy and well-blended.
 Gradually stir in the flour mixture, either beating on low with the mixer or just stirring in gently by hand.

 Now, here’s where the fun part begins—mixing all those chocolate chips into the thick batter.
 The trick is to layer.
 Pour half the chips into the bottom of a large mixing bowl and then dump half the batter on top.

 The secret ingredient?
 Milk chocolate chips.
 Several years ago, I went on the Chocolate Chip Cookie Diet.
 Not kidding.
 I bought cookies from the bakery at Kroger one day at lunch and ate a couple of them.
 Then I ate a couple more at dinner.
 And that’s all I ate.
 The next day, I wanted more of those cookies.
 So I ate a couple for breakfast.
 This phenomenon continued for about 6 days and I actually lost about 8 pounds because all I was eating every day was 7 or 8 large chocolate chip cookies.
 It wasn’t planned, I just couldn’t stop eating them but once I ate them I’d be full and not want real food.